MIDFIELDR/midfieldr/README.md

 Results will vary depending on the programs one compares.
 Variations can also be expected if one uses the whole population data available to MIDFIELD member institutions.

-For additional information on multiways, see the [Multiway data, graphs, and tables](multiway.html) vignette.
-For additional midfieldr functionality and metrics see the [vignettes](articles/index.html).

 ## Meta